kedacore/sample-dotnet-worker-servicebus-queue/pod-identity.md

 }
 ```

-Make sure you create both identities and copy the `id` and `clientId`.
+Make sure to create an app identities & autoscaler identity for which you need to copy the following information:

+- `clientId` - Represents the unique id of the identity
+- `id` - Represents the resource id of the identity

 ### Creating a new Azure Service Bus namespace & queue